-The weekend in Rome organised by the Conference of Friars Minor of Italy (COMPI) in the The Pontifical University ‘Antonianum’ was based on Pope Francis’ encyclical ‘Laudato Sí’, giving life to St Francis’ views of beauty, fraternity with all of creation and Earth being our mother and sister.
+The weekend in Rome organized by the Conference of Friars Minor of Italy (COMPI) in the Pontifical University ‘Antonianum’ was based on Pope Francis’ encyclical ‘Laudato Sí’, giving life to St Francis’ views of beauty, the fraternity with all of creation and Earth, which is our Mother and sister.
 The weekend was full of input sessions and discussions on integral ecology where St Francis views were seen as solutions to today’s challenges of environmental degradation, decrease in the quality of life, increase in poverty, increase in the refugee population and immigration through creating healthy human societies that promote beauty, cultural diversity, dignity and justice for all across generations.

-The weekend was for youths who, in their own way, all are potential seeds that can make a difference Iland bring about positive change in their workplace, their home and their locality.
-The format of the weekend was partly theoretical and partly experiencial in the form of visits to organisations that are helping the poor and support the environment.
-The weekend workshop challenged the participants’ values and persective for a shift in paradigm, a deep change in the way we live through an increase in awareness of the interconnectedness of all.
+The weekend was for youths who, in their own way, all are potential seeds that can make a difference Iland bring about positive change in their workplace, their home, and their locality.
+The format of the weekend was partly theoretical and partly experiential in the form of visits to organizations that are helping the poor and support the environment.
+The weekend workshop challenged the participants’ values and perspectives for a shift in paradigm, a deep change in the way we live through an increase in awareness of the interconnectedness of all.

-One of the perspectives that was challenged was the anthropological.
-The way modern man has lived has given rise to an increase in individualism, self sufficiency, gender issues and disconnectedness from nature.
-The way education and modern culture has been developing created a gap between humanity and nature.
-By living the perspective that man is at the centre of creation, man’s relationship with nature has been distorted and has put him in a position to control creation, which resulted in man misusing and destroying natural resources, and simplifying the relation with nature to that of consumerism and market goods.
+One of the perspectives that were challenged was anthropological.
+The way modern man has lived has given rise to an increase in individualism, self-sufficiency, gender issues and disconnectedness from nature.
+The way education and modern culture have been developing created a gap between humanity and nature.
+By living the perspective that man is at the center of creation, man’s relationship with nature has been distorted and has put him in a position to control creation, which resulted in man misusing and destroying natural resources and simplifying the relation with nature to that of consumerism and market goods.

-The experiential part of the weekend seminar included visits to social organisations such as ‘Emmaus’, where environmental and social needs are met by recycling unwanted material such as paintings, furniture and jewellery for reuse.
+The experiential part of the weekend seminar included visits to social organizations such as ‘Emmaus’, where environmental and social needs are met by recycling unwanted material such as paintings, furniture, and jewelry for reuse.
 A visit to ‘Comunità Sant’Egidio’ highlighted the fundamental importance of cultivating genuine friendship relationships with the excluded.

-Through discussions and experiential learning in various social organisations, integral ecology was presented not as one option but the only option and path humanity must thread upon in order to have healthy political and economic systems supported by the right spiritual insight that integrated all cultures and created a balance between man, culture and the environment.
-The weekend workshop was an enriching experience on all levels, also making one realise that the beauty, joy and happiness that was shared in the group and the places visited are also a requirement for humanity to realise that the sacredness of life is in time, in the moment.
-A big thanks to the franciscan friars of Italy for inviting us over to this great initiative, for which we were also accompanied by Fr Loreto Zerafa OFM and Fr Mark Ciantar OFM.
+Through discussions and experiential learning in various social organizations, integral ecology was presented not as one option but the only option and path humanity must thread upon in order to have healthy political and economic systems supported by the right spiritual insight that integrated all cultures and created a balance between man, culture and the environment.
+The weekend workshop was an enriching experience on all levels, also making one realize that the beauty, joy, and happiness that was shared in the group and the places visited are also a requirement for humanity to realize that the sacredness of life is in time, at the moment.
+A big thanks to the Franciscan friars of Italy for inviting us over to this great initiative, for which we were also accompanied by Fr Loreto Zerafa OFM and Fr Mark Ciantar OFM.

 Sarah Faith Azzopardi